 Step 3 - Turn Your S3 Bucket into a Host

 S3 buckets are unique in that you can turn them into static hosts.
-It's like having a micro web server with it's own URL.
-You do this by first going to properties and clicking "Static Web Hosting".
+It's like having a micro web server with its URL.
+You do this by first going to properties and clicking "Static Web Hosting."

 index.html into the field Index document.

-Next, pase this XML inside the textarea titled Redirection rules.
+Next, paste this XML inside the text area titled Redirection rules.